Schedule time with one of our tax experts and prepare your R&D Tax Credit in under 30 minutes!

-Like we said, it’s a hard question to answer.
-Which is why all of the above dates and turnaround times are so important.
+This is why all the above dates and turnaround times are so important.

 It’s all a domino effect.

-By meeting the income tax return filing deadline–be that on April 15 or by the end of each subsequent quarter–you are then able to have your payroll tax provider process your payroll tax credits, which helps get everything over to the IRS quick, fast and in a hurry.
+By meeting the income tax return filing deadline–be that on April 15 or by the end of each subsequent quarter–you can then have your payroll tax provider process your payroll tax credits, which helps get everything over to the IRS quick, fast, and in a hurry.

 However, we can give you a general overview of the process:

-It’s important to remember that most payroll providers will continue to withhold and make deposits of your regular employer payroll taxes each pay-period–even after you submit the credit information to them.
+Note: even after you submit the credit information to your payroll provider, it's important to remember that most providers will continue to withhold and make deposits of your regular employer's payroll taxes each pay period.

-If you use a PEO, a professional employer Organization– where your employees are technically “employees of record” for the payroll company– the process is similar, except that the PEO will receive and reconcile the credit across all their client companies first and then they will then credit your account.
+If you use a PEO, a professional employer organization–where your employees are “employees of record” for the payroll company–the process is similar, except that the PEO will receive and reconcile the credit across all their client companies first and then they will then credit your account.

-The fastest way to enjoy your tax savings is to not submit the employer payroll until you know the credit amount.
-That way you don’t have to wait for a refund check from the IRS.
+Note: what's the fastest way to enjoy your tax savings?
+Do not submit the employer payroll until you know the credit amount.
+That way, you don’t have to wait for a refund check from the IRS.

 Currently, Gusto is the only payroll provider that allows this option.
-However, Gusto charges you $100 a month extra for this service they coined the “Real Time Refund.”
+However, Gusto charges you $100 a month extra for this service, coined the “Real-Time Refund.”

 Last, but certainly not least, payroll!

-Here’s a guide to filing for payroll tax credits with the following payroll providers.
-Just click menu item to view the steps for your provider:
+Here’s a guide to filing payroll tax credits with the following payroll providers.
+Just click a menu item to view the steps for your provider: